-Description: Advanced Drawing and Painting is a one-semester, 1⁄2 credit, elective art course for students who want to further develop or improve drawing skills using pencil, charcoal, pen, and ink, and painting skills in the medium of watercolor, acrylic and oil.
+Description: CAP Drawing is a one-semester, 1⁄2 credit, elective art course for students who want to further develop or improve drawing skills using pencil, charcoal, pen, and ink.
+Students will study and develop skill in line, value, shape, form, texture, perspective, and proportion.